The Health Benefits of Eating Avocados

 Avocados Can Lower Cholesterol and Triglyceride Levels

-The effects of avocado on some of these risk factors has been studied in 8 human controlled trials.
-The studied had the following conclusions, claiming that avocados can:
+The effects of avocado on some of these risk factors have been studied in 8 human controlled trials.
+The study had the following conclusions, claiming that avocados can:

 • Reduce total cholesterol levels significantly.